 As an influential and talented monarch, Genghis Khan was eulogized for his military achievements, by his people; however, he was also criticized for being cruel, because he had initiated many wars, destroyed many cities and killed large numbers of lives.

 Mysterious Departure and Mausoleum of Genghis Khan

-There were many different versions about the way he died.
+There were many different versions of the way he died.

 Some said he was murdered by a queen from a country he conquered; some said he was poisoned by one of his sons who wanted the throne.

-The most well accepted was that he got shot during a war; as a king with remarkable military achievements, died in a war probably was the best way to say goodbye to the world.
+The most well-accepted was that he got shot during a war; as a king with remarkable military achievements, he died in war probably was the best way to say goodbye to the world.